mtumilowicz/rust-rocket-workshop/README.txt

                 * example: `fn generic<T: Sized>(t: T)` same as `fn generic<T>(t: T)`
         * pointer to an unsized value is always a fat pointer
         * struct is allowed to contain a single unsized field, and this makes the struct itself unsized
+* memory: fat pointer
+    1. pointer to the value
+    1. pointer to a table (vtable) corresponding to the specific implementation of T
+        * vtable is essentially a struct of function pointers, pointing to the concrete piece of machine code for each method in the implementation
+    * rust automatically converts ordinary references into trait objects when needed
+        * example: `Box<File>` to a `Box<dyn Write>`
+        * by turning the regular pointer into a fat pointer (address of the appropriate vtable)
+* when implementing a trait, either the trait or the type must be new in the current crate
+    * orphan rule
+    * without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use
+    * example: can't `impl Write for u8`
+        * both are defined in the standard library
+* `Self` type represents the concrete type implementing that trait
+    * example
+        ```
+        pub trait Clone {
+            fn clone(&self) -> Self; // type of `x.clone()` is the same as the type of `x`
+        }
+        ```

 ## closures
 * are functions that can capture the enclosing environment (values from the scope)